-- Ambieye.com web based control for you Hue lighting.
+- Ambieye.com web-based control for your Hue lighting.

 - my.meethue.com Control your house lights and scenes anywhere, anytime.
 Discover new things from other creative hue users.
 Philips website

-- IFTTT.com Learn ho to do more with the services you love with If this then that commands.
+- IFTTT.com Learn how to do more with the services you love with If this then that commands.

-Its worth noting that in the standby mode your device will still use a small amount of power to keep the wireless link active.
+It’s worth noting that in standby mode, your device will still use a small amount of power to keep the wireless link active.
 This means that if operating in battery mode you will be draining the battery slowly.
-Best to leave the plug in if your are going to use the Hue go in standby mode for long periods.
+Best to leave the power plug inserted if you are going to use the Hue go in standby mode for long periods.

 If you want to totally turn of the Hue Go and not be able to receive any command just hold down the power button for 10 seconds.
 The device will flash 2x and then power down.
 The battery should now not drain over time as there is no more standby power being used.

-Here is the user manual for the Philips Hue Go which also has some more tips for getting the most out of you portable light lamp.
+Here is the user manual for the Philips Hue Go which also has some more tips for getting the most out of your portable light lamp.